hanabi/hanabi.github.io/Reference.md

 * If a player could cleanly *Finesse* a card but instead opts to clue it directly, there must be a good reason.
 * If the clue does **not** touch any other new cards, and this is **not** a mistake or a strange emergency situation, this is initiating a *Shadow Finesse*.
 * In this situation, the cluing player intends for a blind-play from the *Finesse Position* that **matches the true *Finesse Position*** of the other card.
-This is called a *Shadow Finesse* because the positional blindplay is a "shadow" of the card that could have been used for the Finesse (the *"Target"*).
+This is called a *Shadow Finesse* because the positional blind-play is a "shadow" of the card that could have been used for the Finesse (the *"Target"*).
 * The Shadow **must** exist in the immediate next player's hand, unless they themselves were the player who received the clue.
 In this case, there are two possibilities:
    1) If Bob sees that Cathy's *matching Finesse Position* is playable, then he knows that card must be the Shadow (as a *Reverse Shadow Finesse*).
    2) If Cathy's *matching Finesse Position* is **not** immediately playable, he knows he himself must have the Shadow (as a *Self Shadow Finesse*).
-* The player holding the Shadow **must** blindplay it immediately to resynchronize the team.
+* The player holding the Shadow **must** blind-play it immediately to resynchronize the team.
-* Once a Shadow blindplay has been demonstrated, the team should consider the Target card as being **fully known and ‘touched’** (this means it no longer occupies a 'Finesse Position' even though it has not been touched).
+* Once a Shadow blind-play has been demonstrated, the team should consider the Target card as being **fully known and ‘touched’** (this means it no longer occupies a 'Finesse Position' even though it has not been touched).
 * For example, in a 4-player game:
   * It is the first turn and nothing is played on the stacks.
   * Alice clues one to David, touching a single red 1 on slot one.